lndrlng/ask_THWS/README.md

 # Setup

+To setup python follow [this steps](https://dav354.github.io/askTHWS/dev-tools/python/).

+Then you need to set up the git [pre-commit hooks](https://dav354.github.io/askTHWS/dev-tools/precommit/) to ensure that we use all the same formatting of the files.

-open the rag repository Folder in Terminal and install the python dependencies
+Open the rag repository Folder in Terminal and install the python dependencies

 ```shell
 pip install -r requirements.txt